12 Defining soil horizons

 Modified

-A soil horizon is a distinct layer observable within a soil profile.
-Horizons are distinguished by differences in texture, stoniness, structure, colour, consistence or other soil properties as described in the following sections.
-Delineated horizons should ideally represent depth intervals over which important soil attributes change minimally.
+A soil horizon is a distinct zone that can be identified within a soil profile, usually but not always parallel to the land surface.
+Soil horizons are distinguished by differences in texture, stoniness, structure, colour, consistence or other soil properties as described in the following sections.
+Delineated horizons should ideally represent depth intervals over which important soil attributes change minimally, although some short-range internal variation may occur.
 Conversely, the horizon boundaries should represent depth intervals over which there is a relatively high rate of change of important soil properties.
+Soil horizons emerge from a complex interaction of differentiating and homogenising forces, the detailed discussion of which is beyond the scope of this handbook.
+See Hartemink et al. (2020) and Palmer et al. (2025) for further reading.

 12.1 Defining the soil surface